ubenmackin/ACVM/README.md

 9. Right click on the last “Unknown device” > Update drivers > Browse my computer for drivers > Browse.
 10. Choose the virtual CD Drive (D:) virtio-win > OK > Next > Allow.
 11. You should now have internet in the Windows 10 virtual machine.

+## How to setup virtio-gpu in the Windows VM

+If you have already enabled test signing for the above ethernet driver, you can skip steps 1-4

+1. In Windows 10, right click on the Start menu, then choose “Command Prompt (Admin)”.
+2. Click “Yes” in the UAC prompt.
+3. Run the following in the CMD prompt to allow drivers that are test-signed:
+> bcdedit -set TESTSIGNING ON
+4. Restart Windows.

+5. After Windows boots, download the virtio driver from [here](https://github.com/ubenmackin/ACVM/releases/download/v1.5/viogpudo.zip).
+6. Unzip the folder.
+7. Run the InstallCerts and Driver.bat
+8. After this is done, shutdown Windows.
+9. AVCM configuration for Windows VM, switch the graphics option to from ramfb to virtio-gpu.

+Note: This driver use a hardware cursor which causes the default Windows white arrow cursor to not display properly.
+If you leave the "unhide mouse pointer" checked, then you will see the Mac cursor and it avoids the invisible cursor issue.
+Alternatively, you can switch the cursor option in Windows to use the Black cursor instead of the White cursor, and then uncheck the "unhide mouse pointer" in ACVM.